BCL-FOSS/netsumap/README.md

 ### What's Inside?

 - 🐍 Python
-- 🧠 AI
+- 🧠 Machine Learning
 - 📱 Mobile App for network status monitoring

 ### How would I use this?
-There are two ways you can use this product, either as a traffic analysis tool for your network, or as a platform to start automating network management functions with AI.
+There are two ways you can use this product, either as a traffic analysis tool for your network, or as a platform to start automating network management functions with ML.

 ### Getting Started